Skip to content

 Triggers > Launch via a kick-off form

-Kick-off forms in Tallyfy enable data collection at the start of workflow processes through customizable fields that can be shared internally or publicly while allowing tracking of progress throughout the process execution.
+Kick-off forms in Tallyfy enable data collection at the start of workflows and can be used internally or shared publicly to initiate processes automatically while tracking progress throughout the workflow lifecycle.

 Triggers > Launch via inbound email